 A simple and effective way to save is to “pay” yourself first every month, upon receiving your salary.
 Ideally, you could have two bank accounts, one for receiving your income and paying for your expenses, and another for channelling your savings.
 Don’t start spending your salary the moment you receive it.
 Instead, decide how much you’d like to save every month, and when you receive your salary, transfer that amount to your bank account designated for savings first.
 You’ll then be able to spend your remaining money guilt-free, knowing that you’ve achieved your savings objective for the month.

-Another way to ensure you’re disciplined about saving is through an endowment plan, such as Income’s Gro Secure Saver.
-Depending on your lifestyle and financial ability, you can choose to pay your premiums for 5, 10 or 15 years.
-You can also pick your policy term (how long before it ends and you can cash out), and a smart way to do this is to time the end of your policy with milestones you might need the cash for in future (like a home renovation for instance).
-At the end of the policy term, you can get back at least all the premiums that you’ve paid on the basic plan, on top of the non-guaranteed bonuses (terms and conditions apply).
+Another way to ensure you’re disciplined about saving is through an endowment plan, such as Income’s Gro Saver Flex.
+Depending on your lifestyle and financial ability, you can choose your premium term (how long you want to pay premiums for) and policy term (how long before it ends and you can cash out), and a smart way to do this is to time the end of your policy with milestones you might need the cash for in future (like a home renovation for instance).
 The application process is also fuss-free, as you can purchase your plan online at your own convenience and no medical check-up is required.

 Saving can also be an important foundation for the rest of your financial planning journey.
 As Eric mentioned, it is important “when young to build a sizeable nest to probably invest or buy good property".